Classic Ham Salad Recipe (with Bologna Option!)

 • Can I freeze ham salad?

-• Freezing is not recommended due to the mayo-based dressing.
+• Freezing is not recommended due to the mayo-based dressing and the hard-boiled eggs.

 Ham salad is a nostalgic, crowd-pleasing spread that’s easy to customize.
 Whether you use leftover ham, bologna, or even chicken, this creamy, tangy mix is a must-try.
-For bread lovers, try it in a sandwich with Cranberry Yeast Bread for an extra-special touch!
+For bread lovers, try it with this sourdough sandwich loaf, toasted, for an extra-special touch!

 Need help troubleshooting?
 Please email me: Paula at saladinajar.com–photos welcome!